ibm-cloud-docs/vmwaresolutions/vmonic/audit_user_ids.md

 # IBM user IDs
 {: #audit_user_ids}

-{{site.data.keyword.cloud}} for VMware® Solutions maintains a set of users in your account for use by {{site.data.keyword.cloud_notm}} automation when you run operations such as adding hosts, clusters, or storage to your VMware instance.
+{{site.data.keyword.vmwaresolutions_full}} maintains a set of users in your account for use by {{site.data.keyword.cloud_notm}} automation when you run operations such as adding hosts, clusters, or storage to your VMware® instance.
 Users in your account can also be used for installation and configuration of services by {{site.data.keyword.cloud_notm}} services automation.
 Review the following sections for {{site.data.keyword.cloud_notm}} automation user IDs.

 VMware instance operations fail if IBM user IDs are deleted, disabled, or if their passwords are changed.
 {: important}